ilinsky/xmlhttprequest/README.markdown

 </head>
 ```

-Statement regarding support of XMLHttpRequest 2 features
+XMLHttpRequest 2 features
 =====

 The library does not and will not add support for any features found in [XMLHttpRequest 2][2] since
-it is not possible to provide complete fallback implementation in older Internet Explorer, browser
+it is not possible to provide complete fallback implementation in older Internet Explorer browser
 for which this library was primarily developed.
 If you use this library, I recommend starting adding
 conditional HTML comments to limit exposure of the library only to browsers where it is really needed.